12 Best Water Parks in Europe for Thrill Seeking Adults

 Address: C/ Cuba, 10 29620 TORREMOLINOS (MALAGA)

-Aqualand is the largest water park and the most preferred in the Costa del Sol.
-Take pleasure in 19 fun water attractions certain to please the whole household.
+Aqualand is the largest and most preferred water park in the Costa del Sol.
+Take pleasure in 19 fun water attractions sure to please the whole household.
 If you dare, try the highest waterslide in Europe, “Kamikaze.”
 At over 22meters, this will be one exhilarating ride.

-At over 70,000 square meters, the park plays host to various attractions ideal both for adults and youngsters.
-Explore the awesome oasis, wallow in swimming pools, and have fun in man-made surf areas.
+At over 70,000 square meters, the park hosts various attractions ideal for adults and youngsters.
+Explore the incredible oasis, wallow in swimming pools, and have fun in artificial surf areas.

 Numerous terraced environment-friendly areas are ideal for sunbathing and unwinding in the Costa del Sol heat.